kvliew/process-scheduler/README.md

 **scheduling.c**
 - Code in step() and challengeStep() functions were created based on the step() function from my previous submission.
 Modifications were made to cater for multiple processor simulations.
-- The calculatePerformance() function (used to calculate required performance statistic), is set up the same why as in my previous submission, with throughput calculations omitted.
+- The calculatePerformance() function (used to calculate required performance statistic) is set up the same why as in my previous submission, with throughput calculations omitted.

 **queue.c**
 - enQueue() and deQueue() functions are re-used functions from the queue used in my previous submission.
-For enQueue(), several modifications were made, including the utilisation of qsort() for sorting.
+For enQueue(), several modifications were made, including the utilisation qsort() for sorting processes.